borjaMarti/educard/README.md

 At the moment, the Server Response System implemented is very barebones.
 A proper Server Response System would include all relevant status codes, but most endpoints resort to logging errors on the console.
 For example, if a fetch fails, the client gets nothing, and there is no appropriate handling.

-- Client State in addition to Cached Fetches
+- Client State in addition to Caching Fetches

 EduCard handles data fetching through [Next.js's server fetching](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating#fetching-data-on-the-server-with-fetch), which automatically manages caching and revalidation.